Universal graph representation of stabilizer codes: Applications of the Graph Formalism

 \subsubsection{Planar and higher-dimensional lattice-type codes}

 Even more generally, lattice-type codes enable the construction of families of codes with increasing degree (and thus, potentially, increasing distance) while also preserving some notions of regularity that are often desirable in code construction.
 If we wish to remain in two dimensions and also have a Euclidean lattice, we are restricted in the sense that the triangular lattice, which has degree 6, is the highest-degree such lattice.
 We numerically confirmed that such lattices do yield distance-6 codes.
+Note that while surface codes also have Euclidean planar connections, they can allow for much higher distances.
+This comes at the trade-off of having only a constant number of logical qubits.
+If we were to construct a large two-dimensional triangular lattice, we can achieve a different trade-off: capping our distance at 6, but being able to place numerous inputs in the lattice, achieving a constant rate.

 Beyond degree 6, we can either raise the dimension or embed graphs in non-Euclidean spaces.
 For example, an embedding of triangular surfaces into hyperbolic spaces yields the Poincar\'e's disk map.
-However, because the Poincaré disc packs infinitely many points into a finite space, we would have to construct finite approximations and then study the effect of artificially establishing a finite boundary.
+However, because the Poincar\'e disc packs infinitely many points into a finite space, we would have to construct finite approximations and then study the effect of artificially establishing a finite boundary.
 Analysis of such effects appears difficult and is out of the scope of this work.
-Nonetheless, such classes of codes in non-Euclidean spaces may prove useful, and even connected to HaPPY codes~\cite{pastawski2015holographic}, which also use graphs in hyperbolic space.
+Nonetheless, such classes of codes in non-Euclidean spaces may prove useful, and even connected to HaPPY codes and other hyperbolic-type codes~\cite{pastawski2015holographic,higgott2024constructions,breuckmann2021quantum} which use graphs in hyperbolic space.

 The other path---increasing the dimension---is more amenable to analysis.
 A simple, general recipe to construct a code from a lattice is to cut off the lattice in each dimension at a finite number of intervals, endow the finite version with periodic boundary conditions in each direction, and then embed some inputs and pivots within them such that the choices of pivots are valid and inputs are not connected.